misaelaguayo/markdown-preview-haskell/README.md

 ## Setup

 - `stack build` to compile program
-- `stack build --file-watch --exec markdown-preview-haskell-exe` to build and hot reload changes
+- `stack build --file-watch --exec 'markdown-preview-haskell-exe README.md'` to build and hot reload changes
 - `stack ghci` to load and debug single functions

 ## How mark down is converted